-So it’s surprising when you make a change and Google, one of the top technology companies around, doesn’t update things right away.
+So it may be frustrating when you make a change on your website and Google, one of the top technology companies around, doesn’t update things right away.

 How often Google checks on your site depends on a lot of factors including how frequently it’s been updated in the past, how popular it is, how many sites link to it, etc, etc.

-It’s a slow and annoying process but everyone has to go though it.
+It’s a slow and annoying process but everyone has to go through it.

-Google’s structured data works the same way.
+Structured data for Rich Results works the same way.
 Even if you install JSON-LD for SEO in the next hour, it could take weeks before Google has updated your search listings.

 Get more organic search traffic for your Shopify store